UNICEF Goodwill Ambassador from 1987 to 2023

-Over the years, Harry’s dedication and generosity have helped set a high standard for the role of Goodwill Ambassador.
+Harry’s dedication and generosity helped set a high standard for the role of Goodwill Ambassador.
 An eloquent campaigner for the world’s children, Harry met with world leaders to champion the cause of UNICEF and secure support for the issues that impact children's lives.
 His legacy includes advocating for primary health care, treatment for HIV/AIDS, and free access to education for all.

 Born in Harlem, New York, Harry moved to his mother’s native Jamaica, where he discovered the folk music that would become his trademark.
 His album Calypso was the first in history to sell more than a million copies.